mitmadness/chuck/README.md

 Run `yarn start`.
 That's it.
 </details>

-### Embedded installation (recommended)
+### Embedded installation
 <details>
-<summary>Use this when deploying chuck inside/aside of your own application, or any other reason (including philosophical ones) that would necessitate using chuck as an npm package rather than a raw Git clone.</summary>
+<summary>Somewhat recommended.
+Use this when deploying chuck inside/aside of your own application, or any other reason (including philosophical ones) that would necessitate using chuck as an npm package rather than a raw Git clone.</summary>

 @todo
 </details>